Alex1308/CSharpAssignment2/readme.md

 Running the program.

+Firstly, set the GUIProject to be the startup project.
+Then, run it once (you will get an exception).
+Stop the program and follow the next step.

-First add the serials below to a file called serials.txt in the pFolder.
+Then add the serials below to a file called serials.txt in the pFolder.
 To find the pFolder navigate to Users/"yourusename"/AppData/Local and search for pFolder.
 Once there create the serials.txt file and add these (or any other random string IDs):

 gcUiPT9L8MKhBg